SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-configure-yarp/rule.md

 * **Strong typing:** Code-based configuration allows to define configuration using strongly typed objects, which eliminates the risk of typos or misconfigurations.
 This improves code maintainability and reduces the likelihood of runtime errors.
-* **Improved testability:** Code-based configuration can be easily mocked and tested, making it easier to write comprehensive tests for your application.

 **Disadvantages:**
-* **Boilerplate code:** It requires a boilerplate code to define and manage the configuration.
+* **Boilerplate code:** Boilerplate code increases the overall size and complexity of the codebase